opensha/opensha-fault-sys-tools/doc/glossary.md

 A collection of [fault sections](#fault-section] for a region.

+### Logic Tree Branch

+A single path through a model's epistemic logic tree; usually specifiying a combination of input data and model parameters used.

 ### Multifault Rupture

 A [supra-seismogenic ruptures](#supra-seismogenic-rupture) for which multiple [fault sections](#fault-section) participate